Calculating the cost of fraud isn’t pleasant or easy. Let’s do it anyway

 Online credit card fraud rose 76% in Australia between 2017 and 2018.
 The travel industry lost $21B due to fraudsters last year.
 And that’s before we even delve into bot attacks, account farming and friendly fraud, which now affects everyone, from the iGaming to the dating and adult industry.

-A Sneak Peak into the Future – Where is Fraud Headed?
+A Sneak Peek into the Future – Where is Fraud Headed?

 By all accounts, it’s not going to get better any time soon.
 The problem is compounded by the fact that fraudsters utilize increasingly sophisticated methods, and target a growing number of industries and markets, both using identity and transaction fraud.